yakovmeister/shitsuji/readme.md

 ---
 Mighty butler is here to serve you!
 Shitsuji is a simple Command Line Interface (CLI) based Anime Downloader.

+# Note - 1.2 is no longer working #
+---
+I've been heavily depending on rawranime.tv for this project, since rawranime.tv is no longer alive, this project might as well end...
+I try to find more source so we can keep this going.

 ##Requirements##
 * PHP 7 or higher
 * Terminal or Command Prompt